Nithur-M/work-from-anywhere/software-engineer-jobs.md

                 &lt;div class=&quot;content-intro&quot;&gt;&lt;h2&gt;&lt;strong&gt;&lt;span style=&quot;color: #a112ff;&quot;&gt;Who we are&lt;/span&gt;&lt;/strong&gt;&lt;/h2&gt;
 &lt;p&gt;Our mission at Sourcegraph is to make it so that &lt;a href=&quot;https://www.notion.so/sourcegraph/Mission-values-e9d37e6b972a4ef395c3076aea2bd07d?pvs=4&quot;&gt;everyone can code&lt;/a&gt;, not just ~0.1% of the population.
 We&#39;re building the code intelligence platform that powers the world&#39;s best code search and the most popular open-source code AI tool.
 It’s an exciting time to join Sourcegraph—AI has taken over the world, and we aim to automate 99% of the toil in software engineering with our code understanding and code AI tools, leaving the remaining 1% to the irreplicable creative spark from humans.&amp;nbsp;&lt;/p&gt;
 &lt;p&gt;Our customers range from startups to the Fortune 500, 4/5 FAANG companies, government organizations, Uber, Plaid, and more.
 We’ve raised $225M at a $2.625B valuation from &lt;a href=&quot;https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/&quot;&gt;a16z&lt;/a&gt;,&lt;a href=&quot;https://about.sourcegraph.com/blog/series-c-with-sequoia/&quot;&gt; Sequoia&lt;/a&gt;, &lt;a href=&quot;https://www.redpoint.com/companies/sourcegraph/&quot;&gt;Redpoint&lt;/a&gt;, &lt;a href=&quot;https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d&quot;&gt;Craft&lt;/a&gt; and others.
 We’re making ambitious bets on our future and we’re looking to hire exceptional people to join our team as we make Sourcegraph one of the biggest and most influential companies in the world.&lt;/p&gt;&lt;/div&gt;&lt;h2&gt;&lt;span style=&quot;color: rgb(161, 18, 255);&quot;&gt;&lt;strong&gt;Location&lt;/strong&gt;&lt;/span&gt;&lt;/h2&gt;
 &lt;p&gt;🌎 While we are an all-remote company and hire &lt;a href=&quot;https://sourcegraph.notion.site/How-we-engage-talent-outside-of-the-US-218f7193695a46cbb1ef39ef9c1f72d4&quot;&gt;almost anywhere&lt;/a&gt; in the world, we have a preference for someone to reside in the following locations for this role.
 However, if you feel qualified, we welcome you to apply regardless of location.
-No matter what, working hours must overlap with EST for at least 20 hours/week.&lt;/p&gt;
+No matter what, working hours must overlap with PST for at least 20 hours/week.&lt;/p&gt;
 &lt;p&gt;&lt;strong&gt;Preferred locations:&lt;/strong&gt;&lt;/p&gt;
 &lt;ul&gt;
-&lt;li&gt;Remote, EST Timezone&lt;/li&gt;
+&lt;li&gt;Remote, PST Timezone&lt;/li&gt;
 &lt;/ul&gt;
 &lt;h2&gt;&lt;span style=&quot;color: rgb(161, 18, 255);&quot;&gt;&lt;strong&gt;Why this job is exciting&lt;/strong&gt;&lt;/span&gt;&lt;/h2&gt;
 &lt;p&gt;Source code is at the heart of Sourcegraph.
 We support multiple code hosts and retrieve, store, index, and serve source code - to end users, admins, and other internal services.
 Our latest addition to our product catalog, Cody, reimagines how code is written and supercharges our developer customers.
 Sourcegraph hosts the infrastructure for our customers to manage their source code (search, insights, own, etc.) and our brand new AI Code Assistant (Cody).&lt;/p&gt;